 Mental health counselors—often social workers or marriage and family therapists—provide counseling services for individuals, couples, families, teens, and children.

-Mental health counselors must earn a master's degree in counseling or a closely related mental health field and complete a minimum of 2 years of clinical work after earning their degree.
+Mental health counselors must earn a master's degree in counseling or a closely related mental health field and complete a certain amount of clinical work after earning their degree.

-Most mental health counselors are licensed by the state in which they practice and have passed a state-developed or national licensure or certification exam.
+Most mental health counselors are licensed by the states in which they practice and have passed a state-developed or national licensure or certification exam.

 Author: Healthwise Staff

 Medical Review: Anne C. Poinier, MD - Internal Medicine & E. Gregory Thompson, MD - Internal Medicine